mohits-git/http-server-ts/README.md

+## HTTP Server with Typescript from Scratch

 This is a simple HTTP server built with Typescript.
-Guided by the CodeCrafters - ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).

 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is the
 protocol that powers the web.
 I built a HTTP/1.1 server